 Washington law does provide certain circumstances in which a deponent is able to avoid a deposition.
 Pursuant to Rule CR 26, a court may issue a protective order for a deponent to prevent the deposition or discovery process from occurring.

-This protection will only be offered if a deponent makes a specific motion for the order, and if good cause is shown that the order would protect the deponent from embarrassment, oppression, annoyance, or undue burden or expense.
-In some cases, the court may order that the deposition occur under certain terms and conditions, or may make other specifications instead of ordering the deposition not occur.
+This protection will only be offered if a deponent makes a specific motion for the order and if good cause is shown that the order would protect the deponent from embarrassment, oppression, annoyance, or undue burden or expense.
+In some cases, the court may order that the deposition occur under certain terms and conditions or may make other specifications instead of ordering the deposition not to occur.